Engin-Boot/pong-stage-sandeepprusty10/Stage0/InputPoll.md

 ## Feature

-This module takes initial score, starting time, initial velocity and initial position as input.
+This module takes starting time,initial score,velocity and position as input.

 ## Acceptance Criteria